B1g0ng/Savs-Common-Economy/README.md

 }
 ```

-**Note**: For multi-server networks, all servers should point to the same database with identical configuration.
+**Note**: For multi-server networks:
+- All servers should point to the same database with identical configuration
+- Enable Redis Pub/Sub for instant cache synchronization across servers
+- Transaction safety is ensured via optimistic locking (version-based concurrency control)
+- Connection pooling is automatically configured for high-traffic environments

+### Multi-Server Setup (Velocity/BungeeCord)

+For networks with multiple Minecraft servers sharing the same economy:

+1. **Database**: Use MySQL or PostgreSQL (not JSON/SQLite)
+2. **Redis** (Recommended): Install Redis and enable it in config for real-time sync
+3. **Configuration**: Ensure all servers have identical database and Redis settings

+**With Redis enabled:**
+- Players receive transaction notifications instantly across servers
+- Balance changes are synchronized in real-time
+- Cache invalidation happens automatically

+**Without Redis:**
+- Balance changes are still safe (optimistic locking prevents conflicts)
+- Players see updated balances when they check `/bal`
+- Slightly higher database load (no caching between servers)

 ### Worth Configuration